unspace/un-calendar/README.md

 ### Rationale

 HTMLBars looks very promising for template performance, but it's not with us yet.
-I needed to solve the month view problem in a light-weight Ember way without needing redundant third-party dependencies.
+I needed a solution to the month view problem in a light-weight Ember way without adding redundant third-party dependencies.
 Existing implementations either wrap a third-party library or take an idiomatic Ember approach, which will be absolutely fine in the HTMLBars future, but right now it's just too slow for my use-cases.